AI

 These

-platforms offer a wide range of goods and services available for trade,
+platforms might offer a wide range of goods and services available for

 including clothing, furniture, books, and professional services such as